yagasoft/DynamicsCrm-CodeGenerator/README.md

 ### Version: 10.1.4
 ---

-A Visual Studio extension that allows generating early bound classes for Microsoft Dynamics CRM entities based on a template file, similar to Entity Framework.
+A Visual Studio extension for generating early bound classes for Microsoft Dynamics CRM entities based on a template file, similar to Entity Framework.

 ## Features